compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 (lambda ((x Int) (y Int)) (+ x y))
 ```

+Implement a function called `convertible`, which takes two types, and returns a boolean value indicating if the two types are convertible.

-Implement a new function, `infer`, which takes a typing context, and an expression, and attempts to infer the type of the expression within the context.
+Using `convertible`, write another function called `infer`, which takes a typing context, and an expression, and attempts to infer the type of the expression within the context.

 Update your REPL so that it uses `infer` to typecheck an expression before evaluating it.